Table of Contents

 District governments and municipalities, real estate agents, insurance companies and a wide range of private companies need this data for risk and damage assessment.
 They can then also find the best way to prepare against potential future issues and process insurance claims.

-Okay, we need to get our team, our high water team here…. it was a way for them to very quickly, see the condition and like either check mark them to say, ‘We need to physically, send people to this place, or we can cross it off the list because we saw by the road and it’s, you know, so for planning on the day-to-day that was very helpful for them.’
+We knew where to put our teams based on water height and road conditions.
+It was a way for them to very quickly see the condition and determine if we needed to physically send people to this place, or if we can cross it off the list.
+For planning on the day-to-day, the data was very helpful for them.’

 Dylan Faraone